glenjarvis/ansible-hands-on/docs/installation.rst

 Stable release
 --------------

-To install ansible_tutorial, run this command in your terminal:
+To install ansible_hands_on_training, run this command in your terminal:

 .. code-block:: console

-    $ pip install ansible_tutorial
+    $ pip install ansible_hands_on_training

-This is the preferred method to install ansible_tutorial, as it will always install the most recent stable release.
+This is the preferred method to install ansible_hands_on_training, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.